-Other forms of diversity exist in courses taught online as well.
-Many individuals taking classes online are traditional students who need an additional course that did not fit into an in-person schedule, but others are working adults, military personnel, those unable to leave their homes for medical and other reasons, family members caring for an elder or a special needs child, and students with a host of other situations.
-These students and their needs should also be taken into account when a faculty member is designing and teaching a course online.
-Faculty can take steps to ensure that equity is present in their courses when taught online.
-For example, requiring that students use a particular type of software is fine, provided that the program is easily or reasonably available to students; however, if a faculty member requires that all students use a particular word processing program and does not allow for any substitutions or other alternatives, some students may be prevented from succeeding if that program is only available for purchase rather than available at no cost.
-Flexibility in times that assignments are due may also assist students: if assignments open at 9 PM and are due the following morning at 9 AM, students who must use public computers-at a local library, for example-may not be able to complete their work on time.
-Working students may be better served with assessments that are due on a weekend day rather than during the week, while military personnel may have limited times that at which they can access a computer or other device.
-Ensuring the same kind of accessibility to materials, such as putting books on reserve at the library for courses taught online as some faculty do for in-person classes, is also helpful, particularly for students who might not be able to afford a textbook.
-Finally, the use of open educational resource (OER) materials, which are free or of low cost to students, can aid students who might not be able to afford textbooks or might not be able to use a physical text, as most OER materials are available digitally.
+Other forms of diversity exist in online courses as well.
+Many students taking online courses are traditional students who need an additional course that did not fit into an in-person schedule, but others are working adults, military personnel, those unable to leave their homes for medical and other reasons, family members caring for an elder or a special needs child, and a host of others.
+These students, and their needs, should also be taken into account when a faculty member is designing and teaching an online course.

+Faculty can take steps to ensure that equity is present in their online courses.
+Requiring that students must use a particular type of software is fine, provided that it is easily or reasonably available to students; if a faculty member requires that all students must use a particular word processing program, and does not allow for any substitutions or other alternatives (unless there is a good reason), it may exclude students from succeeding if that program is only available for purchase rather than available at no cost.
+Flexibility in times that assignments are due may also assist students; if assignments open at 9pm and are due the following morning at 9am, students who must use public computers (at a local library for example) may not be able to complete their work.
+Working students may be better served with assessments that are due on a weekend day rather than during the week, while military personnel may have limited times that they are available to use a computer or other device.
+Ensuring the same kind of accessibility to materials such as putting books on reserve at the library for online courses as faculty would do for in-person classes is also helpful, particularly for students who might not be able to afford a textbook if a faculty member is using a non-Open Educational Resource (OER).
+And finally, the use of OER materials, which are free or of low cost to students, is another way to aid students who might not be able to afford textbooks or might not be able to use a physical text, as most OER materials are available digitally.

-Regardless of course modality, faculty might also consider the Center for Urban Education at the University of Southern California's "Five Principles for Enacting Equity by Design":
+Regardless of the course modality, faculty might also consider The Center for Urban Education at the University of Southern California's "Five Principles for Enacting Equity by Design":

-- Clarity in language and goals - Equity mindedness as the guiding paradigm - Equitable practice and policies should accommodate differences in the context of students' learning - Enacting equity requires a continual process of learning, disaggregating data, and questioning assumptions about relevance and effectiveness. - Equity must be enacted as a pervasive institution and system-wide principle.26
+- Clarity in language and goals - Equity mindedness as the guiding paradigm - Equitable practice and policies should accommodate differences in the context of students' learning - Enacting equity requires a continual process of learning, disaggregating data, and questioning assumptions about relevance and effectiveness. - Equity must be enacted as a pervasive institution- and system-wide principle.27

-Equity and student services are often discussed together, as one of the roles of student services is to provide institutional support to close the equity gap.
-That support may include a dedicated advisor or counselor to work with students taking courses online, with varied availability to match when students would be online.
-Because campuses are required to have support services that are equal to those offered to in person students, such practices should already be occurring.
+Equity and student services are often discussed together and with good reason, as one of the roles of student services is to provide institutional support to close the equity gap.
+Those student services can include a consistent advisor and/or counselor to work with students taking online courses, with varied availability to match when students would be online.
+As campuses are required to have support services that are equal to those offered to in person students, this should already be occurring.

-The 2013 report from the Chancellor's Office also provided a list of common retention strategies, and while some of the recommendations may already be occurring on campuses, reviewing them might help to spark new ideas and suggestions for online faculty and support services at campuses:
+The Chancellor's Office also reported on common retention strategies in its 2013 report, and while some of the recommendations may already be occurring on campuses, repeating them here might help spark new ideas and suggestions for online faculty and support services at campuses: